Bunsly/HomeHarvest/README.md

 - `InvalidListingType` - valid options: `for_sale`, `for_rent`, `sold`
 - `InvalidDate` - date_from or date_to is not in the format YYYY-MM-DD

-## Frequently Asked Questions
----

-**Q: Encountering issues with your searches?**
-**A:** Try to broaden the parameters you're using.
-If problems persist, [submit an issue](https://github.com/ZacharyHampton/HomeHarvest/issues).

----

-**Q: Received a Forbidden 403 response code?**
-**A:** This indicates that you have been blocked by Realtor.com for sending too many requests.
-We recommend:

-- Waiting a few seconds between requests.
-- Trying a VPN or using a proxy as a parameter to scrape_property() to change your IP address.

----